Learning to Reconstruct Quirky Tracks: Introduction

 \section{Introduction}

-Hadronic collisions at the energy frontier have wide power to reveal new physics, such as new particles or interactions, whether expected or unexpected.
-The Large Hadron Collider (LHC), for example, has made important discoveries~\cite{ATLAS:2012yve,CMS:2012qbp} and placed tight constraints~\cite{ATLAS:2015eiz,Cakir:2015gya,CMS:2016qbe} on many models.
-In the coming years, the LHC will accumulate a dataset of unprecedented luminosity, with an expected ${\cal L}=300 ~{\rm fb}^{-1}$ ($3 ~{\rm ab}^{-1}$) with the completion of Run 3 (Run 4+).
+Hadronic collisions at the energy frontier have wide power to reveal or constrain new physics~\cite{ATLAS:2012yve,CMS:2012qbp,annurev:/content/journals/10.1146/annurev-nucl-101920-014923,annurev:/content/journals/10.1146/annurev-nucl-102419-052854,LHCb:2015yax,LHCb:2014vgu,ATLAS:2010isq,CMS:2010ifv}, such as new particles or interactions, whether expected or unexpected.
+In the coming years, the Large Hadron Collider (LHC) will accumulate a dataset of unprecedented luminosity, with an expected ${\cal L}=300 ~{\rm fb}^{-1}$ ($3 ~{\rm ab}^{-1}$) with the completion of Run 3 (Run 4+).
 While the current physics program is broad, the technical challenges of analyzing the high-dimensional, high volume dataset have historically required imposing assumptions on the nature of the potential new physics, which translate to strategic sacrifices in sensitivity, especially to the unexpected.
-As a result, signatures of groundbreaking discoveries may have been overlooked by the traditional analysis pipelines.
+As a result, signatures of groundbreaking discoveries may be overlooked by the traditional analysis pipelines.